ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Displays the lyric*lessness* status of a song.
 This is to track whether we’ve officially given up on our lyric search for a song.

-###
+### 🌟 Reports
-TODO: If you would like to check your progress, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat).
-It does generate a log file (```lyric-subtitle-compliance.log```) if you are curious to track your progress over time.
+If you would like to check your overall lyric/karaoke progress as a percentage of your whole music collection, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat) from the root folder of your music collection.
+It generates a log file (```lyric-subtitle-compliance.log```) that allows you to track your progress over time.

+If you would like to check how many lyric approvals you did on a certain day, just for that sense of accomplishment, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-lyric-approval-progress.bat), which will tell you how many lyric[less] approvals you did on a specific calendar day.

 </details>